310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% endbubble %}

 {% bubble Kuro %}
-Ahh, I think it’s becoming a habit of mine… Idols should always be smiling, or it’s just no good, ain’t it…?
+Ahh, I think it’s becomin’ a habit of mine… Idols should always be smiling, or it’s just no good, ain’t it…?

 <th>(…But what *is* this presence I’m sensing?
 It gives off a real intimidating aura… I’m actually getting goosebumps.</th>